aaronosher/first-portfolio/README.md

 In CSS there are two core concepts, the selector, and the styles.

 ### Selectors
 Selectors are what we use to denote what we want to affect the styles of.
-Theree of the most common types of selectors are tag name, class, and id.
+Three of the most common types of selectors are tag name, class, and id.

 To reference a tag name we just enter the tag name without the `<` `>`, e.g. `div` for selecting all divs.